dickdavis/model-context-protocol-rb/README.md

 # model-context-protocol-rb

 An implementation of the [Model Context Protocol (MCP)](https://spec.modelcontextprotocol.io/specification/2025-06-18/) in Ruby.

-You are welcome to contribute.
+Provides simple abstractions that allow you to serve prompts, resources, resource templates, and tools via MCP locally (stdio) or in production (streamable HTTP backed by Redis) with minimal effort.

 ## Table of Contents